bitcoincore-dev/miniscript-templates/mint-000.md

     388 days.

 -   The 512 second incrementor is a common multiple for the amount of seconds in 4 days, which is 675 units.
-To encourage intuitive useage of relative timelocks, they should be multiples of 675.
+To encourage intuitive usage of relative timelocks, they should be multiples of 675.

 An exception should be made<br>